 Climate change.
-It is real and it is not going away by ignoring it.
+It is real, and it is not going away by ignoring it.
 We have to step up and actively do something.
-There are many ways to do this, and one the most important ones is reducing carbon dioxide emissions.
-If there is one logistics component contributing heavily to these emissions it is trucking.
+There are many ways to do this, and one of the most important ones is reducing carbon dioxide emissions.
+If there is one logistics component contributing heavily to these emissions, it is trucking.

-I recently met with two of its founders, Marie-José and Jeroen Baartmans to talk about their plans for the future.
-And to see and (not) hear one of their trucks of course.
+I recently met with two of its founders, Marie-José and Jeroen Baartmans, to discuss their plans for the future.
+And to see and (not) hear one of their trucks, of course.

-“We see today’s air quality problems as a challenge in stead of a limitation”, is one of the first things Marie-Jose tells me.
+“We see today’s air quality problems as a challenge instead of a limitation” is one of the first things Marie-Jose tells me.
 One of the areas where trucks are impacting air quality the most is in cities.
-It is one of the reasons that many European cities have instated environmental zones in and around their city centers.
+It is one reason why many European cities have instated environmental zones in and around their city centres.
 Rotterdam is one of those cities.

 The following vehicles are not allowed in the environmental zone of Rotterdam: